GU-CLASP/language-and-perception/meetings.md

 ### Next
-  * 2025-06-27, **talk**, Anna Lindahl:  Gpt-4o as an annotator of argumentation.
+  * **2025-06-27, Anna Lindahl:  Gpt-4o as an annotator of argumentation**
     * Argumentation annotation has proven to be a challenging task for human annotators, often resulting in moderate agreement.
 In recent years, pre-trained large language models (LLMs) have excelled in increasingly complex tasks.
 Because of this, this paper investigates how well GPT-4o can annotate three different types of argumentation in Swedish data and how it compares to human annotators.
 For this purpose, the model was prompted using the full annotation guidelines.
 The datasets are annotated for argumentation schemes, argumentative spans and attitude, respectively.
 We find that GPT-4o agrees similarly to humans in two of the datasets, but annotates fewer tokens and instances.

 ### Previous

-  * 2025-04-24, **talk**, Amelie Robrecht: SNAPE-PM: Using Dynamic Partner Models to Generate Adaptive Explanations in Non-Stationary Human-Agent Interaction
+  * **2025-04-24, Amelie Robrecht: SNAPE-PM: Using Dynamic Partner Models to Generate Adaptive Explanations in Non-Stationary Human-Agent Interaction**
     * When humans explain, they build a model of their conversation partner based on both explicit and implicit cues.
 This partner model is dynamically updated throughout the interaction, and its current state helps in planning and adapting the explanation.
 We aim to transfer this interaction dynamics to human-agent explanations by introducing SNAPE-PM, an agent that transparently builds, updates, and utilizes the partner model to adapt its explanations in real-time.
 The talk will introduce the agent's modular architecture, showcase some demonstration videos, and discuss relevant findings from previous studies.

-  * 2025-01-09, **talk** Casey Kennigton
+  * **2025-01-09, Casey Kennigton**

-  * 2024-11-15, **talk**, Boshko Koloski: Boshko Koloski, University of Ljubljana: Graph networks and NLP, [research website](https://bkolosk1.github.io)
+  * **2024-11-15, Boshko Koloski: Boshko Koloski, University of Ljubljana: Graph networks and NLP, [research website](https://bkolosk1.github.io)**
     * Participants: Mattias, Robin, Simon, Xiumei

   * 2024-11-04, J. Kocoń, I. Cichecki, O. Kaszyca, M. Kochanek, D. Szydlo, J. Baran, J. Bielaniewicz, M. Gruza, A. Janz, K. Kanclerz, A. Kocon ́, B. Koptyra, W. Mieleszczenko-Kowszewicz, P. Milkowski, M. Oleksy, M. Piasecki, L. Radlin ́ski, K. Wojtasik, S. Wózniak, and P. Kazienko.
 [Chatgpt: Jack of all trades, master of none.](https://www.sciencedirect.com/science/article/pii/S156625352300177X) Information Fusion, 99:101861, 2023.